What is Sustainable Tourism?

 We all need to do our part to conserve our natural resources, using energy-efficient appliances and low-flow toilets and showerheads, reducing, or better yet, eliminating our plastic and other waste products, and recycling what we can’t eliminate.
-At Ted Turner Reserves we are doing these things, but we are privileged to be able to do so much more.
+At Ted Turner Reserves we are doing these things, and we are privileged to be able to do so much more.

 We are thrilled to be able to have guests stay in our awe-inspiring high-country Costilla Fishing Lodge, a certified LEED Silver, solar-powered guest accommodation, where we constantly monitor energy usage.
-Costilla ran on 100% renewable solar power for 11 months in 2018, with generator backup only used due to a handful of the darkest winter days.
+Costilla ran on 100% renewable solar power for 11 months in 2018, with generator backup only used during a handful of the darkest winter days.